JSFoundation/TAC/BasePolicies/CONTRIBUTING.md

 request.
 * A **Committer** is a subset of contributors who have been given write access to the repository.
-* A **Collaboration Board (CB)** is a group of committers and other representatives from the Project(s) community representing the required technical and advisory expertise to guide the Project(s) in policy review and enforcement, to encourage openness and a participatory environment and to resolve rare technical disputes.

 # Logging Issues